Weight Loss and Metabolic Treatment Surgical Options

 BWH Clinical and Research Findings

-Researchers from Brigham and Women's Hospital have found that exposure to short wavelength, or blue light, during the biological day directly and immediately improves alertness and performance.
-These findings were published in the February issue of Sleep.
+BWH researchers have found that exposure to short wavelength, or blue light, during the biological day directly and immediately improves alertness and performance.
+These findings are published in the February issue of Sleep.